 While any tablet out there will read e-books with no problem, if that's your sole use for a tablet, you might be better off with an e-reader.

 Depending on the model of tablet you're considering, you might find that an e-reader costs a little more.
 But in exchange, you'll get much better battery life, a screen that is easier on the eyes, and software specifically designed to make book reading easy and enjoyable.

 For more details check out our eReader and tablet comparison guide.

 Microsoft offers a range of 2-in-1s that can function much like a tablet.

 However, they're quite a bit pricier than anything in this lineup.
 They're also a bit more laptop than tablet.
-But if you'd like to be able to use the same apps and programs you use on your computer, they might be a good pick.
+But if you'd like to be able to use the same apps you use on your computer, they might be a good pick.

 You can see a few of the most popular options here.

 While you might see the occasional tablet model running Windows 10 from other manufacturers, they're generally under-powered and frustrating to use.
 We'd generally recommend steering clear.